 Shell is a term to describe computer interfaces that we use to interact with our operating system.
-Shells can be graphical or text based using a command line.
-We are typically using a graphical user interface, in other words a graphical shell to control the computer.
-When we open a command line window, also called terminal**,** a text based shell is started for us in that window.
+Shells can be graphical or text-based using a command line.
+We typically use a graphical user interface, a graphical shell, to control the computer.
+When we open a command line window called terminal, a text-based shell is started for us in that window.
 Using this shell, we can control the computer by issuing text-based commands.

-There are several command-line shells that we can use, but the most common and the most useful to know is Bourne Again SHell, known as Bash.
-This is a shell commonly associated with Linux, but it is also a shell that we will get by default on MacOS and which we can install on Windows as well, e.g. by using Ubuntu on Windows.
+We can use several command-line shells, but the most common and useful to know is Bourne Again SHell, known as Bash.
+This is a shell commonly associated with Linux.
+Still, it is also a shell that we can install on macOS and Windows, e.g., by using Ubuntu on Windows.

 What are shell scripts?

-When we talk about shell scripts, we are typically talking about writing scripts for the command line.
-A shell script is a type of executable text file which contains instructions what to do when the file is run.
-Such file can be opened and edited in a text editor and run using the command line.
+When talking about shell scripts, we typically talk about writing scripts for the command line.
+A shell script is a type of executable text file containing instructions on what to do when the file is run.
+The file can be opened and edited in a text editor and run using the command line.

-A shell script can be very simple, only executing one command, or group many commands together with conditions, loops and other control mechanisms.
-It is typically used as a set of instructions that we want to run together, without typing or remembering them.
+A shell script can be straightforward, only executing one command or grouping many commands with conditions, loops, and other control mechanisms.
+It is typically used as a set of instructions we want to run together without typing or remembering them.

-We refer to the command-line environment as Bash, but we also use the same name to refer to its command language.
-Therefore we consider Bash to be a programming language and we say that we program in Bash.
+We refer to the command-line environment as Bash but use the same name to refer to its command language.
+Therefore, we consider Bash a programming language and say that we program in Bash.

 How can shell scripts help us?

-Shell scripts usually help us with automating tasks that we want to do more than once.
+Shell scripts usually help us automate tasks we want to do more than once.
 Some examples include:

 - Startup scripts that will be executed after the computer or server is started

-- Installation and configuration scripts that will setup environment for programs to run
+- Installation and configuration scripts that will setup the environment for programs to run

 - Scheduled file backups

-- To run a combination of commands or commands with complicated list of arguments so that we don’t have to remember or type it every time when we use a command line interface (also known as aliasing, that is creating an alias for a more complicated command)
+- To run a combination of commands or commands with a complicated list of arguments so that we don’t have to remember or type it whenever we use a command line interface (also known as aliasing, that is creating an alias for a more complicated command)

-- Any tasks where it is advantageous to use Unix/Linux utilities together as opposed to using another scripting language like Python.
+- Any tasks where it is advantageous to use Unix/Linux utilities together instead of using another scripting language like Python.